 Performance opportunities: Students may perform in recitals held in October, January and May.
 Additional performance opportunities include nursing home visits and playing at different functions throughout the year.

-Audition opportunities: The Piano Lab is a member of the National Piano Playing Auditions.
-Students may also choose to perform in their school’s NYSMMA auditions.
+Audition opportunities: Students may choose to perform in their school’s NYSMMA auditions.
 More advanced students are invited to audition to the Jr. B Sharp Club, a local music club for talented students in the area.
 Students in grades 10 through 12 also have the opportunity to audition for a B Sharp Scholarship.

 It is our mission at The Piano Lab to provide the highest quality music instruction for the private student who desires to begin his music experience or improve existing music skills.

 NEW this year are lessons available by Skype/Facetime with Miss Jeanette Swiderski.
 Piano lessons by Skype/Facetime